FRONTOTEMPORAL DEMENTIA DOCUMENTARY

 Original Early Trailer

 This trailer goes way back.
-I think we cut it in maybe 2008?
-So yes, it’s an old, internet trailer that we put together just to start getting the word out.
+I think we cut it in maybe 2008, so yes, it’s an old, internet trailer that we put together just to start getting the word out.

 For much more on this and to stay fully up-to-date on the project, please click here to visit the film’s website at frontotemporaldementia.org.